The social media campaign that aims to topple leader of 'Africa's North Korea'

 Modeled on the viral ice-bucket challenge, people involved in the social media campaign are nominating others to take part.
 But instead of dousing themselves in ice cold water, the Eritreans are instead sharing videos speaking out against the President.

-Swedish-Eritrean activist Vanessa Berhe told CNN: "The #yiakl campaign gathers the frustration amongst Eritreans and shares it with the world in an attempt to mobilize people and put pressure on the Eritrean regime."
+Swedish-Eritrean activist Vanessa Tsehaye told CNN: "The #yiakl campaign gathers the frustration amongst Eritreans and shares it with the world in an attempt to mobilize people and put pressure on the Eritrean regime."

 Many people have backed the movement, often speaking in their native Eritrean languages in videos that describe the conditions in a country often called the "North Korea of Africa."